 Advanced Ads comes with a feature to hide ads from bots.
-While it might sound logical to disable ads for non-humans visitors, this setting should not be used in most cases.
+While it might sound logical to disable ads for non-humans visitors, you should not use this setting in most cases.
 Read on to learn more.

 What are bots?

 In this article, bots are considered to be every non-human entity visiting your website.
-The purpose is not important for this definition – though it could be for your decision whether to exclude or show ads for bots or hide them.
+The purpose is not crucial for this definition – though it could be for your decision whether to exclude or show ads for bots.

 Bots fulfill many different purposes.
-Nowadays, more than half of the traffic on websites is attributed to bots, most of them being crawlers that check your content – like the Google search bot responsible for your site ranking in the search results.
+Nowadays, more than half of the website traffic is attributed to bots, most of them being crawlers that check your content – like the Google search bot responsible for your site ranking in the search results.

-Showing ads to bots is considered a big fraud which costs advertisers large amounts of money and is therefore addressed by many entities.
+Showing ads to bots is considered a giant fraud that costs advertisers large amounts of money.
+Therefore, many entities address this.

-While this is a problem, most resources are missing the information that not every ad code is executed by a bot and hence creating neither an impression nor click that has to be paid.
+While this is a problem, most resources miss the information that a bot executes not every ad code, creating neither an impression nor click that has to be paid.